What makes a good SD-WAN solution?

-In the session Al Taylor from cloudDNA and Mik Stevens from Cisco will take a top down look at the principles behind SD-WAN, the typical problems that it aims to solve, the business case to justify the budget and the advanced features that will help you move from a 20-year-old rigid WAN topology to an agile, efficient, cost effective cloud delivery fabric, powered by SD-WAN.
+In the session Al Taylor from cloudDNA and Mik Stevens from Cisco will take a top down look at the principles behind SD-WAN and the typical problems that it aims to solve.
+Plus the ever important business case to justify the budget and the advanced features that will help you move from a 20-year-old rigid WAN topology to an agile, efficient, cost effective cloud delivery fabric, powered by SD-WAN.

 The webinar will cover: